automatically generated captions

 01:05:53 and what it evolves into what are the what will be the evolutionary pressures on a system in which.
 There are no.

-01:06:02 Competitors and because very again it's only one in August or Well that's right
+01:06:02 Competitors and because very. again it's only one.
+Like the first cell. that's right

-01:06:08 but of course there was only one cell at the beginning in it evolved its own predator yes that makes funny like you see
+01:06:08 but of course there was only one cell at the beginning and it evolved its own predators. yes. that makes me a little uneasy

-01:06:23 and in fact you can argue I suppose that hiking is a little first you know it's one Finch throwing a stone at another
+01:06:23 and in fact you can argue I suppose that hacking is a little first you know it's one finch throwing a stone at another

-01:06:34 I going back again to a beginning of your life and I were you told to get your child interested in math and science.
+01:06:34 Going back again to the beginning of your life you told you were as a child interested in math and science.

 01:06:47 Are you amazed by just what what happened what you've seen in terms of science and research

-01:06:55 and one is amazed every day the there's a little bit of a problem in that kind of question because I would have been
+01:06:55 and one is amazed every day but there's a little bit of a problem in that kind of question because I would have been

 01:07:02 amazed by almost anything as children don't know anything so everything is amazing I mean if you ask what's the best